Competition between shared autonomous vehicles and public transit: A case study in Singapore: System design

-For passengers, the main interests are level-of-service and modal choice.
-The level-of-service indicators include travel cost, total travel time, waiting time and generalized travel cost---calculated as the sum of walking time, waiting time and riding time multiplied by the corresponding value of time (VOT).
+The main interests of passengers are the level-of-service and modal choice.
+The level-of-service indicators include travel cost, total travel time, waiting time, and generalized travel cost ---calculated as the sum of walking time, waiting time, and riding time multiplied by the corresponding value of time (VOT).
 It is a comprehensive value that incorporates both travel time and travel costs.
-The VOTs are derived from the estimated choice model in Table \ref{tab_mixed_logit}.
-In terms of modal choice, the number of travelers choosing walking, bus and \textsc{av} are recorded, respectively.
+The VOTs were derived from the estimated choice model in Table \ref{tab_mixed_logit}.
+In terms of modal choice, the number of travelers choosing walking, buses, and AV was recorded, respectively.

-For \textsc{am}o\textsc{d} and \textsc{pt} operators, based on our profit-orientation assumption, their interests are financial viability and supply.
-The financial viability indicators include operation cost, revenue, profit, and market share, while the supply indicates the number of \textsc{av}/bus supplied.
+The interests of AMoD and PT operators, based on our profit-orientation assumption, are financial viability and supply.
+The financial viability indicators include operating cost, revenue, profit, and market share, while the supply indicates the number of AV/bus supplied.

-For the transport authority, efficiency and sustainability are considered.
-The average load per vehicle is one of the indicators for transport efficiency, which is calculated by total passenger travel distance divided by total vehicle travel distance.
-As for sustainability, we consider the vehicle kilometers traveled (VKT) and total passenger car equivalent (PCE).
-The unit PCE for a bus is set as 3.5 in this study \citep{ahuja2007development}.
+For the transport authority, efficiency and vehicle kilometer traveled were considered.
+The average load per vehicle is one of the indicators of transport efficiency, which is calculated using the total passenger travel distance divided by the total vehicle travel distance.
+We considered the vehicle kilometers traveled (VKT) and total passenger car equivalent (PCE).
+The unit PCE for a bus was set as 3.5 in this study \citep{ahuja2007development}.

-These indicators are recorded in the simulation process, which shows the whole changing profile during the competition between \textsc{av} and \textsc{pt}.
-The time of day distribution of some indicators is also recorded.
+These indicators were recorded in the simulation process, which shows the entire changing profile during the competition between AV and PT.
+The time of the day distribution of some indicators was also recorded.